What are cookies and what do they do?

 Necessary cookies are placed on our website by default.
 You can turn off these cookies on your device if you don't want us to use necessary cookies but it might impact your ability to browse our website.
 We need necessary cookies to help us to run our website, and to help us detect any problems with it.
 For example, we use a cookie that tells us how busy the server is based on the number of visitors and that tells us if any users experience problems so that we can resolve the problems as soon as possible.

 Advertising and analytics cookies also allow us to see what pages, links and sub-domains visitors have visited so we can provide more relevant ads.
-We may share this information with other organisations, such as Google, Facebook and LinkedIn, for the same purpose.
+We may share this information with other organisations, such as Google, for the same purpose.

-Please see the table below for more detail about which advertising and analytics cookies we use and why.
+Please see the section below for more detail about which advertising and analytics cookies we use and why.